Inland taipan: Venom

-Paradoxin (PDX) appears to be one of the most potent, if not the most potent, beta-neurotoxin yet discovered.
+Paradoxin (PDX) appears to be one of the most potent, if not the most potent, beta-neurotoxins yet discovered.
 Beta-neurotoxins keep nerve endings from liberating the neurotransmitter acetylcholine.

-According to researcher Ronelle Welton of James Cook University, the majority of components in the venom have not been characterized and little molecular research has been undertaken on taipan (Oxyuranus) species at large.
+According to researcher Ronelle Welton of James Cook University, most of the contents in the venom have not been characterized and little molecular research has been undertaken on taipan (Oxyuranus) species at large.
 As of 2005, the amino acid sequences of only seven proteins from inland taipan have been submitted to SWISS-PROT databases.

 Clinical effects

 The mortality rate is high in untreated cases: